-Yes, you need a library card or your TU Berlin student ID to reserve a study space.
-If you are a member of TU Berlin or UdK and do not yet have a library card, please request one using our online form.
+Yes, you need a library card or your TU Berlin student ID.
+If you do not yet have a library card, please request one using our online form.

-As long as you observe distancing regulations, you can use any designated study spaces (table with chairs) on the reserved floor of the Central Library.
-You can also book a study space in TU Berlin’s department and special libraries using the central booking system.
+As long as you observe distancing regulations, you can use any designated study spaces (table with chairs) in the Central Library.
+You can also use a study space in TU Berlin’s department and special libraries.
 Study places for the Library of the Center for Research on Antisemitism (ZfA) can be reserved by email.

 Due to these additional measures, please plan extra time when arriving and leaving the library.

 Thoroughly wash or disinfect your hands after entering the library.

 You are required to use a basket with a color matching your reserved floor while in the library.

 Please observe distancing regulations (at least 2 meters) in all areas of the library as well as the distance markers at the Circulation and Information desks.

 You are required to wear a medical mask at all times when visiting the library, including when at your study space.

 Yes, you can use the Copy Center (1st floor of the Central Library) under observation of the hygiene regulations.
 You can then print from the USB stick using the copy machines.
 TU members can also print at the computer workstations via print account (print@campus) and from their laptop.
 Further information: Print from a laptop (option 2)